Editor plugins

 JetBrains

 No first-party JetBrains plugin.
-Same reasoning as VS Code — agentic IDE features in JetBrains tools (Continue, Cody, JetBrains AI) all use external CLIs that tok0’s bridge can wrap.
+Same reasoning as VS Code: agentic IDE features in JetBrains tools (Continue, Cody, JetBrains AI) all delegate to external CLIs that tok0’s bridge can wrap.

 Vim / Neovim

 tok0 is a normal CLI, so any Vim-side filter works.
-To pipe a buffer through tok0 for a specific command:
+Pipe a buffer through tok0 for a specific command:

 :%!tok0 git diff